-- is very well matched to the applicant's proposed project - includes remarkably high quality administrative and technical support systems for the applicant - offers outstanding collaborative and mentoring opportunities for the applicant - offers outstanding potential for team building for the applicant
+- is very well matched to the applicant's proposed project - includes remarkably high quality administrative and technical support systems for the applicant - offers outstanding collaborative and mentoring opportunities for the applicant - · offers outstanding potential for team building for the applicant

 At each review stage, applications will be assessed on the extent to which they address the assessment criteria.
 Reviewers will provide a score for each criterion using the seven-point scale and associated score descriptors designated in the Peer Review Guide.
+Depending on the review type (peer or consumer) the same application question may be reviewed against different criteria and may form part of the review for more than one criterion.
+Refer to the tables summarizing the questions and review stage for further details.